oilnet/oilworks/README.md

 # Requirements #

 - XeLaTeX.
-Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `sudo apt install texlive-full` and you'll be all-set
+Under Debian-based Linuxes (Ubuntu, Mint, etc.), just `sudo apt install texlive-full` and you'll be all-set.
+Under Solus OS, similarly, just type `sudo eopkg it texlive-all`.
 - Biber.
-For some reason, not always (?) included with `texlive-full` - `sudo apt install biber`
+For some reason, not always (?) included with `texlive-full` - `sudo apt install biber` or `sudo eopkg it texlive-full`.
-- GNU make if you want to use the Makefile (`sudo apt install build-essential`)
+- GNU make if you want to use the Makefile (`sudo apt install build-essential` or `sudo eopkg it -c system.devel`)

 (Yes, the commands above read `apt`, not `apt-get`.
-My subtle way of saying that things might not work on Debian systems older than Jessie...)
+My subtle way of saying that things might not work on Debian-based systems older than Jessie.
+I'm using Solus OS these days anyways and encourage anyone to make the jump for desktop/laptop machines.)

 # How to use #